Laure (1976)

 The Film

 In Manila, young Laure (Annie Belle) is running to catch a taxi when she bumps into the handsome Nicola (Al Cliver).
 With only one space left in the taxi, they share a seat and begin an instant friendship.
 Laure is the daughter of a local preacher who is hosting a meeting about the forgotten Mara tribe who inhabit an island nearby.
-Laure and Nicola develop their relationship when it emerges that they both enjoy free love, but in different ways - she loves to explore, but he only enjoys to watch.
+Laure and Nicola develop their relationship when it emerges that they both enjoy free love, but in different ways - she loves to explore, but he enjoys only to watch.
 Eventually, along with Professor Morgan, they head into the remote Phillipine jungle to find the mysterious tribe...

-Louis-Jacques Rollet-Andriane fell out with the producers over the toning down of the script and disowned the production - yet despite his lack of experience and producer Ovidio Assonitis' history in low budget horror schlock (including Beyond the Door (1974)) the film looks amazing with some beautifully shot sequences in Manilla and some superb sex scenes that manage to be both erotic and artistic.
-The occasional euro-cult composer Franco Micalizzi (The Last Hunter (1980)) provides a very solid soundtrack with some good 'native' themes, that suits the film very well.
+The direction on the film is left uncredited - Louis-Jacques Rollet-Andriane fell out with the producers over the toning down of the script and subsequently disowned the production - yet despite his lack of experience and producer Ovidio Assonitis' history in low budget horror schlock (including Beyond the Door (1974)) the film looks amazing with some beautifully shot sequences in Manilla and some superb sex scenes that manage to be both erotic and artistic.
+The occasional Euro-Cult composer Franco Micalizzi (The Last Hunter (1980)) provides a very solid soundtrack with some good 'native' themes, that suits the film very well.

-In brief:
+In Brief

 Directed by anyone interesting?
 Louis-Jacques Rollet-Andriane - the French diplomat who wrote the original Emmanuelle novels.
+He disowned the film after the producers changed much of his original script.

+Who is it for?
 One for those who enjoy their sex films with a decent storyline and some surreality, but not one for sleaze fans.

 The DVD

 Visuals Original Aspect Ratio - 1.78:1 anamorphic widescreen.
-Colour.
+Colour

 Audio English mono - sounds fine although the dubbing is quite noticeable on several of the actors.

-Subtitles None.
+Subtitles None

 Extras The disc includes: